Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 How Breastmilk Is Made

 After having your baby and delivering the placenta, the progesterone and estrogen levels drop.
-This causes prolactin to increase and bring in your milk supply.
+This causes prolactin to increase the volume of milk that your body produces.
 During this time, the baby has a natural instinct to find its mom’s nipple and begin to nurse.
 This causes a letdown reflex, bringing the milk to the nipple for the baby to eat.

 The combination of your anatomy, brain, hormones, and baby should all work together to begin your breastfeeding journey with your newborn.